yeta1990/born2beroot-guide/correction.md

 ### Web hosting
 - If a server is going to be used as a reseller tool, he/she may want to install a tool called cPanel, and in such a case going with CentOS is recommended, as it is officially supported.

+### What is LVM
+LVM stands for Logical Volume Management.
+It is a system of managing logical volumes, or filesystems, that is much more advanced and flexible than the traditional method of partitioning a disk into one or more segments and formatting that partition with a filesystem.

+*Resizing*
+With gparted you can expand and shrink partitions, but only if they are not in use.
+LVM can expand a partition while it is mounted, if the filesystem used on it also supports that ( like the usual ext3/4 ).
+When expanding a partition, gparted can only expand it into adjacent free space, but LVM can use free space anywhere in the Volume Group, even on another disk

+*Moving Partitions*
+LVM can move a partition while it is in use, and will not corrupt your data if it is interrupted.
+In the event that your system crashes or loses power during the move, you can simply restart it after rebooting and it will finish normally.

+*Many Partitions*
+With LVM you can create as many Logical Volumes as you wish, and it is usually quite easy since you usually have plenty of free space left.

+*Snapshots*
+This is something you simply can not do without LVM.
+It allows you to freeze an existing Logical Volume in time, at any moment, even while the system is running.

 ## Interest of Virtual Machines